Art and Technology: A Dubious Alliance in the Digital Revolution

 I had much to explain about my digital technique in those still early days of digital painting.

-During a subsequent exhibition that combined digital with traditional painting of similar content., I was asked to give a public lecture and demo.
+I was asked to give a public lecture and demo.
 I hoped at the time to illustrate the points I'm making now: that art is art, regardless of the tools.
 I'm not primarily a digital painter, but I've been attentive to how the digital art field has exploded in recent years.

 Current State of Digital Art